Class: HUD

 HUD(camera)

 HUD stands for head-up display - a UI container mounted on users head.
 Typically we have some buttons around 50 cm front, 10-20 cm below line of sight.
 This is common UI supposed to be usefull on VR devices, PC and mobiles, but likely to be suboptimal - UI specifically designed for a device should be more ergonomic.
 By default it tracks active camera, and binds to new camera whenever active camera changes, e.g. upon entering/exiting VR.
-Constructed with a camera parameter, it does not rebound to a new one, e.g. switching from first-person view to god mode activates a different HUD.
+Constructed with a camera parameter, it does not rebind to a new one.
+This allows to have multiple HUDs attached to different cameras, e.g. switching from first-person view to god mode activates a different HUD.
+But in XR, it can be attached to left or right controller instead of camera: just grab any hud element and squeeze, i.e. use squeeze button.
+Press both squeeze buttons to attach hud back to the camera.
+Typically HUD is just a collection of buttons, but it can also contain different UI elements, e.g. sliders, and even forms.
+It takes input from mouse, touch screen, VR controllers and even gamepad, and delegates it to underlying UI elements as appropriate.
+It can contain multiple rows, each containing multiple buttons, but a row can contain only one Form.

 Constructor